30 Years Ago: Guns N’ Roses and Metallica Members Join Forces in the Gak

 No one covered hard rock and heavy metal's decade of decadence quite like RIP Magazine — and no one threw a party like the magazine's editor, Lonn Friend.

-They ran through one cover song, performing the Nazareth classic "Hair of the Dog," and teamed up for renditions of material from their respective songbooks, playing GNR's "You're Crazy," Skid Row's "Piece of Me" and Metallica's "For Whom the Bell Tolls" and "Whiplash" — the latter of which they tackled twice, once with Bach on vocals, then with Hatfield at the mic.
+They ran through one cover song, performing the Nazareth classic "Hair of the Dog," and teamed up for renditions of material from their respective songbooks, including Guns N' Roses' "You're Crazy," Skid Row's "Piece of Me" and Metallica's "For Whom the Bell Tolls" and "Whiplash" — the latter of which they tackled twice, once with Bach on vocals, then with Hatfield at the mic.

-The Gak, of course, have never reunited.
+The Gak, of course, never reunited.
 But this show did serve as a prelude of sorts to Metallica's stadium tour with Guns N' Roses in 1992 — a run of shows that sometimes made the chaos of the RIP party look tame by comparison.